Walt Judnich: Later life and career

 After the 1953 season, the Portland Beavers purchased Judnich's contract from Seattle, as Seattle was looking to keep their team young and replace the 37-year old.
 In 156 games for Portland, he hit .272 with 18 home runs and 81 RBIs.
 Judnich began the following season with Portland, and played in 25 games before his contract was sold to the San Francisco Seals, where he had a .282 average in 112 games.
 After the season, the Seals sent Judnich to the Louisville Colonels, but Judnich did not want to leave the west coast, and refused the move, retiring from baseball as a result.

 After retiring from professional baseball, Judnich moved to Glendale, California, where he lived with his wife and three children.
 He led a relatively quiet life; when asked of hobbies or interests, he stated during his career, "our fans here aren't interested in those things."
 He died at the age of 55, and was interred at Grand View Memorial Park Cemetery in Glendale.
+His ashes were later relocated to Bayou Meto Cemetery in Jacksonville, Arkansas, which is his wife's hometown.